 It’s easy to say you’ll start meditating, sleeping more, or spending time on self-care, but when you really think about it, there’s nothing very specific about those goals.
 Will you meditate in the morning or at night — and will you follow a guided audio meditation, or do a different practice?
 As for sleep, what time would you like to get to bed in order to get more shut-eye?
 According to Peter Gollwitzer, Ph.D., a professor of psychology at New York University, the key to transforming a goal into action is considering the where, when, and how.

 And if your resolution is more about kicking a bad habit to the curb, Gollwitzer says an “if-then” planning method can be especially helpful.
 This technique will push you to consider situational cues (or situations that could trigger your habit) and intended responses (how you’ll plan to counteract that trigger).
-For example, if your new year’s resolution is to drink less alcohol, Gollwitzer recommends thinking like this: If I am at a dinner party and asked what I want to drink, then I will request a mineral water.
+For example, if your new year’s resolution is to drink less alcohol, Gollwitzer recommends thinking like this: If I am asked what I want to drink, then I will request a mineral water.
 Having a solid plan is key.

 Clue people in — so they keep you accountable